-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act.

-(4) The occupier must ensure that the emergency plan required under this regulation reduces the risk, so far as is reasonably practicable, associated with an emergency.
+(4) The occupier must ensure that the emergency plan required under this regulation reduces the risk associated with an emergency, so far as is reasonably practicable.